-Home inspection costs vary but a good rule of thumb would be to expect to pay from $300 to $500 depending on size and age of the home.
-That’s a good sum, but perhaps think of it this way: Those who skip out on the expense may realize in a few years that an inspection is much cheaper than rewiring the entire house.
+Home inspection costs vary, but a good rule of thumb would be to expect to pay from $300 to $500, depending on the size and age of the home.
+While that may seem like a lot of money, think of it this way: Those who skip out on a home inspection may realize in a few years that an inspection is much cheaper than rewiring the entire house.

-One of the advantages of having a home inspection performed before you buy is the power it might give you to negotiate a lower price.
-If a home you’re really interested in is on the edge of your price range, information gathered during the home inspection may give you the bargaining power to talk down the price.
-You can also insert language into a purchase contract that allows you to back out of an agreement if the inspection turns up problems.
+One of the advantages of having a home inspection before you buy is the power it might give you to negotiate a lower price.
+If a home you’re interested in is at the top of your price range, information gathered during the home inspection may give you the bargaining power to talk down the price.
+You can also insert language into a purchase contract allowing you to back out of an agreement if the inspection turns up problems.

-Remember that a seller’s repairs are not eligible to be included in seller concessions.
-VA guidelines allow the value of seller concessions to equal up to 4 percent of the selling price, but that 4 percent comes is in addition to any negotiated repairs.
-Learn more about seller concessions here.
+Remember that a seller’s repairs cannot be included in seller concessions.
+VA guidelines allow the value of seller concessions to equal up to 4 percent of the selling price, but that 4 percent comes in addition to any negotiated repairs.

 In the end the most important reason to have a home inspection before you buy is to really know what you’re buying.
 Research your potential home like you would any other major purchase.
 The more you know, the fewer surprises there will be down the road.
 Home inspectors can help you make a decision based on your current budget as well as your future time and money investment.